dissorial/doc-chatbot/README.md

 ## Run the app

 Run `npm run dev`.
-Once the local dev environment launches, go to `Settings` in the bottom left corner.
+Once the local dev environment launches, log in with Google, and then go to `Settings` in the bottom left corner.
 Upload your PDF files and give them a 'namespace'.
 Here, 'namespace' is synonymous with being the topic of your conversation.
 This way, you can upload multiple files to multiple namespaces, and maintain several conversations about different topics and documents.

 ---

 ## Chatting with PDF files

-If you retrun to the home page now, you should see your namespace on the left sidebar.
+If you retrun to the home page now, you should see your namespace(s) on the left sidebar.
 Click on it, create a new chat and have a conversation with the PDF files embedded for that particular namespace.

 ---